abigail-ds/abigail-ds/content/online-training/2020-04-02-online-training.md

 We have partnered up with [National Driver Training](https://www.nationaldrivertraining.com/).
 This partnership will allow our students to meet the classroom portion of Driver's Education .

 To sign up please complete an [application](https://abigailsdrivingschool.com/en/registration).
-An invoice and email will be sent to you so you can access the program.
+An invoice will be sent to you.
+Upon receipt of payment and/or deposit you will be granted access.

-**Fee:** Online class only - $175
+**Fee:** Online class only - $100

 **Tech Support:** 1-800 942 2050